Ernst Bacon: Personal life

-Bacon met his future wife Ellen, a soprano singer, when he was 70 and she was 26 at 10,000 feet on a Sierra Club trip in Kings Canyon National Park in 1968, four years after he retired from Syracuse University.
+Bacon was married four times.
+He married his first wife Mary Prentice Lillie, granddaughter of Richard Teller Crane in 1927.
+They had two children, Margaret and Joseph.
+His second wife was cellist, Analee Camp.
+They had two sons, Paul and Arthur.
+Paul died at the age of 18, which had a deep and lasting effect on Bacon.
+In 1952, he married his third wife, Peggy Camp (no relation to Anna Lee).
+He met his fourth wife Ellen Wendt, a soprano singer, when he was 70 and she was 26 at 10,000 feet on a Sierra Club trip in Kings Canyon National Park in 1968, four years after he retired from Syracuse University.
 Despite the age gap, they shared a love for classical music and writers like Emerson and Thoreau.
-Together they had a son named David who was born in 1973.
+He married her in 1971.
+Their son David was born in 1973.

 Bacon died in 1990 at age 91 in Orinda, California.